-- When you hear bubbling sound from the pan, turn the heat to low to medium-low, and set timer for 2 minutes.
+- When you hear bubbling sound from the pan, turn the heat to low to medium low, and set a timer for 2 minutes.
 Open the lid and flip the sweet potatoes every 2–3 minute so that all sides will have nice golden brown color and get flavored.

 - Depends on the size of sweet potatoes, the cooking time varies, cook for 8–10 minutes or until an inserted skewer goes through smoothly (I personally prefer it a bit tougher than completely soft texture).
-Now transfer to the serving plate/bowl and sprinkle black sesame seeds.
+Transfer to the serving plate/bowl and sprinkle with 1 tsp toasted black sesame seeds.